Satechi’s $30 Power Meter is designed to weed out bad USB-C cables

 A Google Maps error has turned Bangkok into a gigantic park

 Satechi couldn’t have picked a better time to announce its USB-C Power Meter.
-Early last year, Benson Leung of the Google’s Chromebook Pixel team discovered some troubling results when he systematically tested a number of cheap cords purchased off of Amazon, ultimately wreaking havoc on his own equipment.
+Early last year, Benson Leung of Google’s Chromebook Pixel team discovered some troubling results when he systematically tested a number of cheap cords purchased off of Amazon, ultimately wreaking havoc on his own equipment.
 In November, Google issued a strongly worded advisement against third party fast charging.

 Earlier this week, Dell recalled 101,000 batteries (bringing the total number north of 140,000) due to overheating concerns.
 And then, of course, there’s Samsung, whose train wreck of a phablet really cemented the potential threat of exploding devices in mainstream consciousness through a pair of high profile recalls and constant reminders from flight attendants.